 As many of my amazing reader are aware, I love to dabble in the world of weaves and wigs.
-I’ve worn everything from the on-sale $18.99 synthetic wig, to the very expensive $1000 virgin bundle hair.
+I’ve worn everything from the on-sale $15.99 synthetic wig, to very expensive $1000 virgin bundle hair.
 As a result, I’ve made my way through several brands of adhesive.
 There’s one particular adhesive that I’ve had a strong love-hate relationship with throughout the years.
 That is the Pro Hair Labs Ghost Bond Adhesive.

 I was first introduced to the Ghost Bond Adhesive through a YouTube video.
 Roughly 6-7 years ago, I tried the adhesive for the first time.
 After seeing the rock solid hold the young lady achieved, I knew this would be my moment to finally have the security I longed for.
-I followed the instructions on the bottle down to the finest of details.
+I followed the instructions on the side of the bottle down to the finest of details.
 I was thrown off by the white appearance but I was overjoyed with the hold I eventually achieved….or so I thought.
 After a couple of hours in a night club and several drinks (early twenties; don’t judge) I made my way to the restroom only to find my wig disproportionally misplaced on my head and white glue residue where the lace had once been.
 I was so embarrassed.
 Who knows how long I had this glob of glue on my forehead!
 I vowed then to never use Ghost Bond again!

 As the years continued, I tried a slew of adhesives which I will review in different articles (stay tuned), however, I couldn’t help but wonder if I should try the Ghost Bond again.
 After all, I had read and watched several great reviews on the questionable product.
-As a profuse sweater, I was convinced these women did not sweat the least bit and I knew for a fact my sweating HAD to be the reason the adhesive failed.
+As a profuse sweater, I was convinced these women did not sweat the least bit.
+I knew for a fact my sweating HAD to be the reason the adhesive failed.